PrincetonUniversity/hpc_beginning_workshop/01_cluster/README.md

 - Keep your laptop free of use by running the work on the clusters
 - GPUs are available in large numbers on TigerGPU and Traverse
 - There is a team of people maintaining and supporting the clusters

-### No Internet Access on the Compute Nodes

-For security reasons the compute nodes do not have internet access.
-You need to download all needed files before submitting the job to the batch scheduler.

 ## Some Clusters At Princeton
 For more detail, see: